|

 the new skirt arrives.
 If the chewed up part is obvious when

-playing the game, you may not want to do this since it will make your
+playing the game, or if the pinball strikes on both opposite sides of the skirt, you may not want to do this since it will make your

 replace the "bumper body" that resides on top of the playfield and